Join the team that makes a difference!

 - Someone who believes in the importance of education

 Serving as a mentor to pass on the tradition of hunting is a noble undertaking.
-The LDWF sponsors hunts that target opportunities for youth and are looking for volunteers to help pass on the responsibility, knowledge and skills needed to make a hunter or angler.
-In addition, volunteers are used for:
+LDWF sponsors hunts that target opportunities for youth.
+LDWF is also looking for volunteers to help pass on the responsibility, knowledge and skills needed to make a hunter or angler and for related programs that introduce people to outdoor recreational sports.
+If you would like to become involved, contact the following staff:

 There are some incentives offered to those who donate their time as volunteer instructors.
-The greatest reward though, of serving as a volunteer instructor is the self satisfaction of knowing you are helping to preserve the future of hunting and fishing by passing on a time honored tradition.
+The greatest reward of serving as a volunteer instructor is the self-satisfaction of knowing you are helping to preserve the future of hunting and fishing by passing on a time honored tradition.